 Best Business Credit Cards for Points

-The Business Gold Card from American Express Open is among my top picks for the best business credit cards for points not only because of its bonus, which is 50,000 points, but also because of its great earning potential.
+The Business Gold Card from American Express Open is among my top picks for the best business credit cards for points not only because of its bonus, but also because of its great earning potential.

 This card is also part of the Membership Rewards program, which has 20 airline and hotel partners.
 When redeeming for airfare through Amex Travel, you can increase the value of each point to 1.54 cents.